MrJuaumBR/ANCRPG2/README.md

 In this new ANCRPG we idea is an game Open-Source, and with Multiplayer!
 Currently in devlopment, but this will take an big time to have an "first version"

-# How to play in multplay?
+# How to play in multiplay?
 Simple follow this steps:

-1- Open Game
+1- Open The Game

-2- Click in play, select a character
+2- Click in play, select an character

 3- Click in multiplayer